boban-dj/arch-drive/README.md

     1. *1) Filesystem journaling* allows you to turn filesystem journaling off during formatting.
 It could reduce the wearing of flash drive memory and improve the writing speed at the cost of the risk increase of losing some data on abnormal poweroff.
     2. *2) Target architecture* allows you to change the target system architecture on host systems with x86\_64 architectures from x86\_64 to i686, if needed.
 7. If it is a first time you are installing the system on this drive or you would like to restart from scratch, select *3) Format drive*.
 It will open the submenu with following actions:
-    1. *1) Backup home partition* performs a backup of existing home partition content to `~/Downloads/arch-drive-home` directory.
+    1. *1) Backup home partition* performs a backup of existing home directory partition content to `~/Downloads/arch-drive-home` directory.
     2. *2) Format drive* performs the format process.
 Please note that this action will destroy all data on this drive, including your home directory partition!
-    3. *3) Restore home partition* allows you to restore the content of home partition from previously created backup in `~/Downloads/arch-drive-home` directory.
+    3. *3) Restore home partition* allows you to restore the content of home directory partition from previously created backup in `~/Downloads/arch-drive-home` directory.
 8. To setup Arch Linux on properly formatted drive select *4) Setup base system*.
 9. Select *5) Quit* to unmount the drive and quit from menu.
 10. Insert your drive with newly installed system to any computer.
 Power it on or reboot and call the boot menu by pressing a shortcut key that is specific to this particular computer.
 It could be Esc, F8, F9, F11, or F12.
 On Apple Macs it is Option/Alt key.
 Select your flash drive item from menu and see how its system boots up.